Why Natural Laundry Powder?

-After going to the grocery store and seeing all the variety of liquid and powder laundry detergents, have you ever found yourself asking ‘what is a natural laundry powder and what would be the opposite of that?’
-What kind of ingredients go into one or the other?
-How effective is a natural laundry powder detergent?
+After going to the grocery store and seeing all the variety of liquid and Laundry Pacs Product Page, have you ever found yourself asking ‘what is a natural laundry powder and what would be the opposite of that?’
+Our Ingredients Page How effective is a natural laundry powder detergent?
 Is there a real difference between powder and liquid detergent?
 Well, today we talk about bio-based versus non-bio laundry detergent, specifically laundry powder detergent.
 This will help you decide which type of detergent would be most beneficial for yourself, your family, the environment, and, of course, your wallet!
 Take a look!

 First, let’s separate the “what it is” from the “what it isn’t.”
-Natural detergents contain certain minerals and natural ingredients that help break down the various compounds that make up the most common stains, like ketchup, sauces, grease, grass, and dirt.
+6 Dirty Laundry Detergent Facts That Will Make You Go Green contain certain minerals and natural ingredients that help break down the various compounds that make up the most common stains, like ketchup, sauces, grease, grass, and dirt.
 These ingredients work by getting into the microscopic spaces between the fabrics and the stain and separating them.
 They are excellent stain removers and a great addition to laundry detergents, turning stain removal into a quick and easy task.
 All natural laundry pods, natural laundry powder, and natural liquid laundry detergent work the same way.

 Laundry detergents that are not specifically labeled as natural contain chemically engineered surfactants and other chemicals.
 These chemicals work wonders when cleaning clothes, but can be (and most of the time indeed are) irritating to the skin, harmful to our health, and a threat to the environment.
 Some of the ingredients in regular detergent have even been found to be carcinogens!
 Yikes!
 Likewise, these dangerous chemicals appear in all shapes of mainstream laundry detergent: liquid, powder, or pods.